Somebody Put Something in My Drink

 "Somebody Put Something in My Drink" is a song by the Ramones from their 1986 album Animal Boy.
 The song also appears on the Ramones compilation album Ramones Mania.
 Written by Ramones drummer Richie Ramone, who had joined the band in 1983, "Somebody Put Something in My Drink" was based on an actual incident in which he was given a drink spiked with LSD.

 This song has been covered by Children of Bodom, The Meteors, Plan 4, Nosferatu, Mortifer, Farben Lehre, Acid Drinkers, Reincidentes, The Gobshites and The Beasts.
 Australian band Tequila Mockingbyrd included a cover on their album Fight And Flight.
 Pop-punk band Spazboy recorded the song for the 2001 tribute album, Ramones Maniacs.
 Greek punk group Panx Romana recorded the song with altered lyrics in their native language.
+The song is also a staple in performances of the Raleigh area band “Shaken & Stirred”.